 The whimsical Loop de Loop nightstand, designed by Sasha Bikoff features a color palette reminiscent of Venetian Carnivale paired with the 1980s Memphis Milano movement.
 The tapered legs with ball feet are a playful element that corresponds with the swirly round knobs—an ode to gold earrings from the 80s.
 The namesake detail of the nightstand is the “loop de loop” motif surrounding the drawers.
 This motif—often seen in metal garden furniture and architectural details—pays homage to Dorothy Draper, one of Bikoff’s most significant design influences.
-This charming piece will be shown at the June 2021, High Point Market.
-See it at 200 Steele Street, Suite 103.

 The go-to decorator for Manhattan’s well-heeled millennial set — New York Post